Coordinator

 "Success is built step by step—by setting achievable goals and mastering foundational skills, every student can gain confidence and independence in learning."

-Outside of coaching, Chris enjoys spending time outdoors with his girlfriend and their dog, whether at the beach or hiking.
-A longtime athlete, he has played competitive rugby in the NYC/Long Island area with Suffolk Rugby for 10 years, having first played for the SUNY Oswego Wizards.
-He also participates in local recreational leagues for softball and darts, embracing teamwork and competition in every aspect of his life.
+Outside of his professional life, Chris enjoys staying active and spending time outdoors with his girlfriend and their dog, whether hiking or enjoying the beach.
+Athletics have always been a central part of his life—he has played competitive rugby in the New York City and Long Island area with Suffolk Rugby for more than a decade, having first played for the SUNY Oswego Wizards.
+He also enjoys participating in local recreational leagues for softball and darts, bringing the same spirit of teamwork, dedication, and competition into his leisure time that he carries into his coaching.